 Funding apportioned by the FAA to airports that are served by aircraft providing air transportation of cargo only with a total annual landed weight of more than 100 million pounds.
 This funding is based on the landed weight of cargo at the subject airport.
-Currently, the only Illinois airports that receive an air cargo entitlement are Chicago O'Hare International Airport, Chicago Rockford International Airport, and the Gen. Wayne A. Downing Peoria International Airport.
+Currently, the only Illinois airports that receive an air cargo entitlement are Chicago O'Hare International Airport, Chicago/Rockford International Airport and Peoria International Airport.